-The web is changing every day, and new things become popular, when others will be from the past and no one will talk about them anymore.
-But, search engine ranking still one of the most important topics and lots of people still confuse between things like a dedicated IP from their shared hosting, and SEO.
+The web is changing every day, and new things become popular when others are from the past, and no one will talk about them anymore.
+But, search engine ranking is still one of the most important topics, and lots of people are still confused between things like a dedicated IP from their shared hosting, and SEO.

 Cases to get your own dedicated IP address

 Spam and insecure sites on the same server

 This is the first case when you should ask your hosting company for a dedicated IP.
 It’s not a choice, but you really need that.
 Google scans every site on the web and detects if it contains malware and unsafe codes.
 Then, it sends warnings to its algorithm, and all the sites that are hosted on the same IP will be penalized.

 This is a logical action from the most secure search engine, it needs your site to be protected and clean, from any malicious codes.

 All the shared hosting services divide the server resources, and IP between hundreds, if not, thousands, of sites.
 That’s why they offer cheap prices.

 When it comes to security and safety, you need a dedicated IP without a doubt.
 You still have the choice to host without a shared IP if all the domains are safe.

 Just enter your domain name, and it will scan the full server to find all hosted domains.
 Then, use Google to find out if a site is penalized or not.
 All you need to do is enter the site name, and if you can’t find any result, then, probably, it’s probably a red signal that needs more investigation to find the nature of that website.